Why Classical Certification is Impossible in a Quantum World: Introduction

 There was initially some optimism that mistrustful quantum cryptography could be understood as a straightforward generalisation of mistrustful classical cryptography.
 On this view, the role of the quantum cryptologist would be to investigate the possibility of secure quantum protocols which implement precisely the known classical primitives, with precisely the same composability properties.
-However, as Rudolph \cite{rudolph} and others have argued, this ambition was, with hindsight, fundamentally misguided.
-It is often logically inconsistent to require an unconditionally secure quantum protocol to incorporate every salient feature of an ideal classical cryptographic model: quantum information is qualitatively different from classical information, and in particular the superposition principle and the unitarity of quantum evolution imply constraints which may be inconsistent with classically motivated definitions.
+However this ambition was arguably always misguided (see e.g. Ref. \cite{rudolph} for an early discussion) and was soon frustrated.
+As we discuss below, the problem is that requiring a quantum protocol for a task to be unconditionally secure is generally logically inconsistent with ideal classical cryptographic models for that task.
+In particular the superposition principle and the unitarity of quantum evolution are generally inconsistent with classically motivated definitions.

-Perhaps partly because of this initial confusion, even rather basic questions about the scope of mistrustful quantum cryptography remain open.
-This paper resolves one of them: the question of whether {\it classical certification} can be guaranteed by physical principles.
-That is: can a protocol guarantee that its quantum inputs belong to a fixed basis (so that the inputting parties are effectively required to input classical information)?

-One might desire classical certification to ensure that the quantum protocol precisely replicates a known classical task.
-For example, a protocol for secure quantum multi-party computation which allows general quantum inputs clearly is not implementing precisely the same task as a protocol for secure classical multi-party computation, in which the inputs are, by definition, classical data.
-However, if the protocol had classical certification, the analogy would be precise.